 On that note, there are certain foods that I often get asked about that are seen as “bad” for us.
 Maybe they were on a “do not eat” list of some diet or another.
 But, for whatever reason many people see these foods as “bad.”

 Here is a list of a few perfectly healthy foods we tend to think of as “bad” and the reasons why they aren’t:

-Bananas: Some of the issue over bananas seems to come from the concern that they are a high glycemic food – meaning they cause our blood sugar and insulin levels to spike, even more so for ripe bananas.
+Some of the issue over bananas seems to come from the concern that they are a high glycemic food – meaning they cause our blood sugar and insulin levels to spike, even more so for ripe bananas.
 In actuality, even fully ripe bananas are not considered high glycemic, with a glycemic load of 11, with foods with a glycemic load of 20 or above being considered high.

 Dietitians are often associated with being the food police and taking all the good stuff out of our diet.
 One of my favorite things though is to hear a client proclaim, “What?!
 I can actually eat _______.
 I love them but thought they were off limits!”
-I have said it before and will say it again, eating well for a lifetime is not about a long list of restrictions, but more about being well informed about the abundance of options of good foods we need to be including more of.
+I have said it before and will say it again, eating well for a lifetime is not about a long list of restrictions, but more about being well informed about the abundance of options of wonderfully healthy foods we need to be including more of.

 The interesting thing is that the longer your list of “can’t haves” and “don’t eats” is the more limiting and restricting it becomes, which then creates more desire for those foods often label as “off-limits”.
 The more we can change our relationship and mindset with food to a more positive one, and weed out the chatter and nonsense, the better.